ONSdigital/accessible-xlsx/README.md

 ### An array of objects

-This is likely to be more convenient for data visualisation projects using d3.csvParse for .
-Note that an additional "key" property is required for each column if the keys in the row objects do not exactly match the column "heading" wanted in the spreadsheet.
+This is likely to be more convenient for data visualisation projects where data is typically already in this format.
+Note that an additional "key" property is required for each column if the object keys in the data rows do not exactly match the column "heading" wanted in the spreadsheet.

 ```js
 const rows = [